Pozieres, Queensland: Education

-Pozieres State School is a government primary (Prep-6) school for boys and girls at Pozieres School Road (28.5248°S 151.8847°E).
+Pozieres State School is a government primary (Prep-6) school for boys and girls at 45-47 Pozieres School Road (28.5248°S 151.8847°E).
 In 2016, the school had an enrolment of 7 students with 2 teachers (1 full-time equivalent) and 3 non-teaching staff (1 full-time equivalent).
 In 2018, the school had an enrolment of 8 students with 2 teachers (1 full-time equivalent) and 3 non-teaching staff (1 full-time equivalent).

+There are no secondary schools in Pozieres.
+The nearest government secondary school is Stanthorpe State High School in Stanthorpe to the south.

+There is also a Catholic primary-and-secondary school in Stanthorpe.